-ADHRRF – The religious suppression and persecution by the CCP is escalating, placing Christians at risk of arrest.
-Recently, the reporter was informed of two cases in Renqiu City, Henan Province, where houses of Christians were ransacked with one Christian detained illegally.
+ADHRRF – The religious suppression and persecution by Chinese Communist Party (CCP) is escalating, placing Christians at risk of arrest.
+Recently, two incidents occurred in Renqiu City, Hebei Province, resulting in houses of Christians ransacked and one of the Christians detained illegally.

 At 2 p.m. on March 26 2018, Renqiu police burst into the house of Sun Sufang (female, 70, Christian from The Church of Almighty God) in a bid to arrest her, having five policemen guarding in the doorway of the apartment complex.
 Sun Sufang escaped because she was hiding herself in the house of her daughter, so the arrest action failed.
 On the next day, police came to her house again and affixed a seal on the door, then headed to the house of Su’s daughter, taking the couple of Su and her daughter to the police station.
 On March 28, Su’s husband and daughter were released, but two policemen started to roost at her home without consent, attempting to ensnare the Christians who may come.
 Sun Sufang was still held in captivity illegally.